Responsibility for the September 11 attacks: Saudi Arabia

 There have been suggestions that Saudi Arabia has some responsibility, having helped finance al-Qaeda, and allowing the organization to flourish.
 There have been claims that pre-9/11 investigations into al-Qaeda were deliberately blocked via high-level interference from Washington, and that this extends to other groups outside al-Qaeda, in particular individuals from Saudi Arabia.
 In June 2001, a "high-placed member of a US intelligence agency" told BBC reporter Greg Palast that "after the [2000] elections, the agencies were told to 'back off' investigating the bin Ladens and Saudi royals."

 In May 2002, former FBI Agent Robert Wright, Jr. delivered a tearful press conference apologizing to the families who lost loved ones on 9/11.
 He described how his superiors intentionally obstructed his investigation into al-Qaeda financing.
 Agent Wright would later tell ABC's Brian Ross that "September 11th is a direct result of the incompetence of the FBI's International Terrorism Unit," specifically referring to the Bureau's hindering of his investigation into Yasin al-Qadi, who Ross described as a powerful Saudi Arabian businessman with extensive financial ties in Chicago.
 One month after the attacks, the US government officially identified al-Qadi as one of Osama bin Laden's primary financiers, through his Muwafaq Foundation, and they declared him to be a global terrorist.
 A former FBI Counter Terrorism Agent commented that for someone like al-Qadi to be involved in 9/11 is "of grave concern."

-In June 2009 lawyers for 9/11 victims' families provided documents to The New York Times.
-The families of the victims formed an organization called Families United to Bankrupt Terrorism and filed a civil suit in U.S. federal court that sought to hold The Saudi Royal family responsible for supporting Al Qaeda.
+In June 2009 lawyers for the 9/11 victims' families provided documents to The New York Times.
+The families of the victims formed an organization called Families United to Bankrupt Terrorism and filed a civil suit in U.S. federal court that sought to hold The Saudi royal family responsible for supporting al-Qaeda.
 On June 29, 2009 the United States Supreme Court refused to hear an appeal of a lower court decision that held that the Royal Family are immune from suits in U.S. courts due to a 1976 law.
-According to The Times "The documents provide no smoking gun connecting the royal family to the events of Sept.
+According to The Times, "the documents provide no smoking gun connecting the royal family to the events of Sept.
 11, 2001.
 And the broader links rely at times on a circumstantial, connect-the-dots approach to tie together Saudi princes, Middle Eastern charities, suspicious transactions and terrorist groups".
-According to the Royal families lawyer "In looking at all the evidence the families brought together, I have not seen one iota of evidence that Saudi Arabia had anything to do with the 9/11 attacks".
+According to the Royal family's lawyer, "in looking at all the evidence the families brought together, I have not seen one iota of evidence that Saudi Arabia had anything to do with the 9/11 attacks".